kolov/formi/README.md

 # Formi

-Document schema and manipulation with functional lenses
+Document schema-based manipulation with functional lenses

 # Usage

-Create a template, use it to create an empty document from it:
+Froma a template, an empty document can be created:

 ```scala